 While you may be required to provide access to your phone via a fingerprint or facial recognition, the U.S. Supreme Court has clearly established that a suspect or arrestee cannot be forced to provide access via a passcode or pattern lock.
 The Supreme Court has stated that forced disclosure of a passcode or pattern lock amounts to a violation of the Fifth Amendment privilege against self-incrimination.

-5. Request to Speak with an Attorney
+5. Request to Speak with a Criminal Attorney

 Call 267-758-2228 for a Free Consultation

-If you are facing a criminal investigation or criminal charges in Pennsylvania, defense attorney Brian Fishman can help protect your legal rights.
+If you are facing a criminal investigation or criminal charges in Pennsylvania, criminal attorney Brian Fishman can help protect your legal rights.
 To learn more in a free and confidential consultation, call 267-758-2228 or tell us how to reach you online now.